 - Inadequate pulmonary reserve – those with COPD, emphysema, pulmonary fibrosis, interstitial lung disease, etc.

-- Inadequate depth and diameter of stoma to accept prosthesis without airway compromise
+- Inadequate depth and diameter of the stoma to accept prosthesis without airway compromise

 Other modalities of rehabilitation like electronic larynx, esophageal speech, etc can be considered for failed candidates.